-Working most often with woodcut, he creates prints and paintings with short texts set within a visual context that might borrow from the pop culture of his youth, geometric abstraction or the found-patterns occurring within woodgrain or other natural forms.
+Peter Driver is a multidisciplinary artist and collaborator based at OpenHand OpenSpace in Reading.
+His creative impulse begins with drawing and incorporates walking, performance, painting and woodcut printmaking.
+Most often he creates prints and paintings with short texts set within a visual context that might combine geometric abstraction with the found-patterns occurring within woodgrain or other natural forms.
 In both the graphic and performative elements of his practice, he operates in the tradition of the Fool and Mischief-Maker, seeking the transformative in the apparently futile and trite.
 He intends the work to be imbued with a sense of gift and generosity; that he is journeying and working for others, for 'us'.
 Even when the text is a surreptitious punch on the nose, he intends to deliver it with love.
 The work comes from a love of humanity coupled with a tendency to dissent; both vestiges of a lost faith.
 He is committed to reaching non-exclusive audiences so you might find him in the street, handing out free woodcut prints to passers-by, or seeking public venues for his projects, such as K6 Gallery in two decommissioned phoneboxes.

-As a curator, he achieves his objectives by making opportunities for others, particularly for young and emerging artists.
+When not creating his own work, he achieves his objectives by making opportunities for others, particularly for recent graduates and emerging artists.

 Opening Dates and Times